-- e) Use Glucometer and treat if glucose less than 70 mg/dl. - f) Initiate an IV LR KVO. - g) (If the patient is hypotensive, obtain medical consultation. - h) Obtain blood sample using closed system. - Do not treat hypertension in the field.
+- e) Use Glucometer and treat if glucose less than 70 mg/dl. - f) Initiate an IV LR KVO. - g) If the patient is hypotensive, obtain medical consultation. - h) Consider obtaining blood sample using closed system.
+(NEW '08) - Do not treat hypertension in the field.